Basic Usage

 • the original source code becomes more and more unreadable

-Instead, when using MrDocs, the same function could be documented as:
+Instead, when using MrDocs, while the __MRDOCS__ macro is still available for conditional compilation, the same function could be directly documented as:

 impl::f_return_t f();